 One big step up the size chart, we find on-ear or supra-aural headphones.
 These feature much larger drivers than the in-ear type and use pads that sit directly on your ears.
 These tend to (but not exclusively) use closed cups, as their relatively small size makes them a good second choice as a travel pair if you don't get on with IEMs.

-Arguably the best headphone type for at-home use, open-backed headphones tend to offer the best sound quality of any type.
+Otherwise known as open over-ear headphones, these are arguably the best headphone type for at-home use.
+Open-backed headphones tend to offer the best sound quality.
 This kind of design gives sound an airy, wide quality that's very hard to achieve with a closed set.

 You do pay for this, though.
 Open headphones leak sound like no other and offer barely any isolation from the noise of your surroundings.
 Don't even think about using an open pair as a travel partner.